 Context

-The case study is meant to add a bottom-up approach to the top-down approach initiated by Mike Dewalt, CSO of FAA for airborne software certification until April 2016.
+The case study is meant to add a bottom-up approach to the top-down approach initiated by Mike Dewalt, CSTA of FAA for airborne software certification until April 2016.
 It is intended to experiment with the TIAM development assurance method (Technology Independent Assurance Method).
 Accordingly, it will support attempts to get insights on acceptance criteria for the formerly so-called Meta Objectives, now called Overarching Properties (see Westford FAA workshop, 2016, July 13-16th).

 “Overarching” has a twofold interpretation: hierarchical decomposition and development assurance perimeter.
 The three development assurance “overarching properties”, OPs, encompass: